• Skip to primary navigation

 The bonds, on the other hand, might have some disadvantages.
 These are crucial to consider.

-Sometimes, issued green bonds can be a bit more costly to invest in than sin stocks – but is this much of a disadvantage when compared to your potential risk-adjusted return?
+Sometimes, issued green bonds can be a bit more costly to invest in than sin stocks – but is this much of a disadvantage compared to your potential risk-adjusted return?

 How can I invest in green bonds?

-We put this article together when we noticed that, although there is a lot of data about renewable energy, energy efficiency, and green projects, there are very few step-by-step guides about it out there right now.
+That is what the rest of this article is about.
+We put this article together when we noticed that although there is a lot of data about renewable energy, energy efficiency, and green projects, there are very few step-by-step guides.

-Here’s our great step-by-step guide that’ll take you through everything you need to know about buying green bonds, from the first cent you intend to spend to the last profitable penny that you’ll get to cash out.
+Here’s our great step-by-step guide that’ll take you through everything you need to know about buying green bonds, from the first cent you intend to spend to the last profitable penny you’ll get to cash out.

 See Related: Best ESG Stock Screeners

-How to Buy Green Bonds: Step by Step Guide
+How to Buy Green Bonds: Step-by-Step Guide

-If you want to invest, there’s no need to fork over half your money to an investment company or fund manager first – but channels and platforms exist where you hold all the control over what your money does and where it goes next.
+Investing in green bond issuance has become a lot easier over time.
+If you want to invest, there’s no need to fork over half your money to an investment company or fund manager first – but channels and platforms exist where you control what your money does and where it goes next.

+Want to find a global green bond fund or new fixed-income investment?
 It’s not as difficult as it used to be, and it’s not nearly as hard as most online guides make it sound.

-Green funds are listed on the stock market just like any other type of fund or stock: it’s finding the perfect one that takes some skill.
+Green funds are listed on the stock market just like any other type of fund or stock: finding the perfect one that takes some skill.

 1: Get To Know Bonds